tolauwae/phd-thesis/src/remote/remote.typ

 The best way to achieve this is unarguably, to use a virtual machine that can run on the microcontrollers.
 Luckily, earlier work at Ghent University, developed just such a virtual machine, called WARDuino---which was the first-ever WebAssembly virtual machine for microcontrollers @gurdeep19:warduino.

-However, the original work was limited to a proof of concept, and many of the promises of the new WebAssembly-based approach to programming microcontrollers were not fully realised---such as, programming in high-level languages, highly portable code, the ability to easily handle asynchronous events, and by extension support for asynchronous I/O actions.
+However, the original work was limited to a proof of concept, and many of the promises of the new WebAssembly-based approach to programming microcontrollers were not fully realised---such as, programming in high-level languages, highly portable code, the ability to easily handle asynchronous events, and by extension support for asynchronous I/O primitives.
 In this chapter, we present a more complete version of WARDuino, developed as part of this dissertation.
 We will discuss the full range of features and benefits of the new approach to programming microcontrollers proposed by WARDuino.